Setting Lower Bounds on Truthfulness: A Presentation of Our Technique Via the Scheduling Problem

 We are now ready to prove the theorem.
-In order to do so, we prove that for every mechanism $M$, as defined above, one can find an instance of the scheduling problem for which $M$ fails to give an approximation ratio better than $2-\frac{1}{m}$.
-Consider instance $I$.
+In order to do so, we prove that for every mechanism $M$, as defined above, one can find an instance of the scheduling problem for which $M$ fails to give an approximation ratio better than $2-\frac{1}{n}$.
+Consider instance $\mathcal{I}$.

-If $p_{i,i}(P)<1-\epsilon^2$ (for some $i\in[m]$) then machine $i$ does not get task $i$ with probability of at least $\epsilon^2$.
-However, when machine $i$ does not get task $i$, the finishing time of a schedule for $I$ cannot be less than $\frac{4}{\epsilon^2}$, while the optimal finish time is $2$.
-Therefore, with probability of at least $\epsilon^2$ the approximation ratio obtained by the algorithm is at least $\frac{2}{\epsilon^2}$.
-If this is the case then, in expectation, the approximation ratio is at least $2$ (and the theorem follows).
-Hence, from now on we will only deal with the case in which for every $i\in[m]$,
+If $p_{i, i}(P)<1-\epsilon^2$ (for some $i\in[n]$) then machine $i$ does not get task $i$ with probability of at least $\epsilon^2$.
+However, when machine $i$ does not get task $i$, the finishing time of a schedule for $\mathcal{I}$ cannot be less than $\frac{4}{\epsilon^2}$, while the optimal finish time is $2$.
+Therefore, with probability of at least $\epsilon^2$ the makespan of the algorithm is at least $\frac{4}{\epsilon^2}$.
+If this is the case, the approximation ratio is at least $2$ (and the theorem follows).
+Hence, from now on we will only deal with the case in which for every $i\in[n]$,